Esri/arcgis-runtime-samples-android/kotlin/attribution-view-change/README.md

 1. Add a layout change listener to the `MapView` with `addAttributionViewLayoutChangeListener`.
 2. Get the difference in pixels by using `heightDelta = oldBottom - bottom`.
-3. Move the floating action button along the MapView by using Android's `CoordinateLayout.LayoutParams` and setting it to `heightDelta`.
+3. Move the floating action button along the MapView by using Android's `CoordinateLayout.layoutParams` and setting it to `heightDelta`.

 ## Relevant API